Photo: Jonatan Stålhös/imagebank.sweden.se

 Sweden also plays a prominent role in cleantech sectors such as non-fossil fuels and water quality, with several companies as leaders in their fields.
 SEKAB, for example, is a major European supplier of ethanol and ethanol derivatives, used for fuels and low-environmental-impact chemicals, while water-technology company Xylem has operations in more than 150 countries.

 Four Swedish companies striving to set examples

 Atlas Copco is a leading supplier of industrial equipment such as compressors and assembly systems.
 Since it has operations and production facilities in countries where there is a high risk of human rights violations, Atlas Copco follows a human rights strategy.
 In line with this strategy the company not only conducts regular corporate assessments, but also helps business partners and customers improve human rights. www.atlascopco.com

-In 2012, state-owned alcohol monopoly Systembolaget introduced a code of conduct for its wholesale purchases of alcoholic drinks, in collaboration with the alcohol monopolies of Norway, Finland, Iceland and the Faroe Islands.
+In 2012, state-owned alcohol monopoly Systembolaget introduced a code of conduct – based on the declaration of human rights made by the UN and other international bodies – for its wholesale purchases of alcoholic drinks, in collaboration with the alcohol monopolies of Norway, Finland, Iceland and the Faroe Islands.
 The code requires responsible treatment in terms of human rights, working conditions, anti-corruption measures, and environmental issues in both the companies’ own operations and their supply chains. www.systembolaget.se